aidens113/Cost-Effective-Job-Network/README.md

 -Open your MySQL DB in PHPMyAdmin.
 Create a new table, name it "main".
 Create text columns named "jobid", "email", and "sent". <br>
 -Configure moderation.php with your database details.
 It should look like: mysqli_connect("localhost", "DBusername", "DBpassword", "DBname");<br>

+**3. TELEGRAM API SETUP**<br>
+-Setup a new Telegram account and join groups that you want to broadcast job applications to.
+I've included multiple lists that you can use.
+You will have to manually join every group that the bot will broadcast in. <br>
+-Setup new Telegram API ID and hash https://core.telegram.org/api/obtaining_api_id<br>
+-Input your Telegram API ID and hash on lines 171-172<br>

+**4. DISCORD SETUP**<br>
+-This part is a bit tricky.
+There is a high likelyhood of your Discord account being banned, especially if you are running this 24/7.
+Discord is very ban-heavy so you will most likely need multiple phone numbers to create new Discord accounts each time one gets banned.
+If you run it sparingly and only join legit Discord servers, then it's much less likely you will be banned.<br>
+-Join all the Discord servers you want the bot to broadcast in. **Use the web version of Discord to get links to every channel you want to broadcast in.**<br>
+-Add every Discord server channel link to a custom named file.
+The main.py program will automatically grab new lists and you can choose to post to one or all of the lists.
+This allows you to create super niched down lists of servers.
+You can also use the lists that I included in /discordnetwork.
+Make sure to put all Discord list files in /discordnetwork.<br>